gbdrm/gbdrm/README.md

 ## Hi there 👋

+My name is Viktor.
+I am a curious explorer from 🇺🇦 Ukraine 💛💙.
-I am Viktor.
-Millenial from 🇺🇦 Ukraine 💛💙, currently based in Silicon Valley 👩‍💻🌉👨‍💻 and working as an Engineering manager.
+Currently I am based in Silicon Valley 🌉 and work as an engineering manager👨‍💻

 - 🔭 I’m exploring fun projects, listed on https://gbdrm.github.io
-- 🌱 I’m currently learning how to automate the updates to this page
+- 🌱 I’m currently learning how to automate the updates to this page and https://codesparks.org/
-- 👯 I’m looking to collaborate on whatever making the future come faster 🤖.
+- 👯 I’m looking to collaborate on whatever is making the future come faster 🤖.

 <!--
 **gbdrm/gbdrm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.